mikz/vodafone/README.md

 Of course it can be updated to do whatever report you need.

+# Is this any good?
+Sure!
+If you want to transfer you number to different operator you need data to back up your decision.
+This provides the data for you.
+Make a nice spreadsheet with all the variants and you are good!

+If you have detailed invoice with all the calls you made, this can also parse it.
+But there is no reporter for this kind of invoice.

 ## How to use it?

 * `bundle install`